NehaVns/Taaveez/README.md

 # Project - LegalBridge

+### Tired of waiting for Legal- Aid?
+Wait NO MORE!!!
+LegalBridge is here to help.

 A multilingual legal services application that connects users with diverse legal service providers, making legal assistance accessible and affordable.
 The Legal Services Application is designed to break down barriers to accessing legal support by providing a user-friendly platform where users can connect with legal service providers from various backgrounds.

 # 📜App Description